kevancress/MeasureIt_ARCH/README.md

 ##### Evaluate Depsgraph

- * Evaluate Blender's Dependency Graph before drawing MeasureIt-ARCH elements.
+ * Evaluate Blender's Dependency Graph before drawing MeasureIt_ARCH elements.
-   * __WARNING__: By default, MeasureIt-ARCH does not evaluate the Dependency Graph as some generative modifiers can give unpredictable results.
-Enabling this setting will make MeasureIt-ARCH attempt to evaluate these modifiers during its calculations.
+   * __WARNING__: By default, MeasureIt_ARCH does not evaluate the Dependency Graph as some generative modifiers can give unpredictable results.
+Enabling this setting will make MeasureIt_ARCH attempt to evaluate these modifiers during its calculations.

 ##### Instance Dimensions